abeldekat/nvim_pde/README.md

 ## Install

 > Requirements: Neovim latest version or nightly.
+See [MiniMax requirements]
 >
 > Always review the code before trying a configuration.